iterative/cml/README.md

 ## Setup

-You'll need a GitHub, GitLab, or Bitbucket account to begin.
+You'll need a GitLab, Bitbucket, or GitHub account to begin.
 Users may wish to familiarize themselves with [Github Actions](https://help.github.com/en/actions) or
 [GitLab CI/CD](https://about.gitlab.com/stages-devops-lifecycle/continuous-integration).